Skip to content

-Just ponder, are you addicted to any of these: politics, religion and sex?
+Just ponder, are you addicted to politics, religion and sex?

-I usually participate in these kinds of conferences when time permits me.
+I usually participate in these kinds of educational and insightful conferences when time permits.

 One of the speakers in the conference, a business management guru, said, “never ever talk about politics, religion, and sex in business networking session.”